Enea SA

 Enea is a Polish power industry company based in Poznań.
 Enea is the fourth largest energy group in Poland.
 As of December 2017, its share in the domestic electricity sales market was 13%.

 Enea Group is the vice-leader in electricity production in Poland – in 2018 it generated 26.5 TWh.

 Business areas

 The Enea Group was created from the merger of five power plants (Poznań, Bydgoszcz, Szczecin, Zielona Góra and Gorzów Wielkopolski), as well as from subsequent acquisitions (including Kozienice Power Plant and Połaniec Power Plant).
 The first name of the company was: Grupa Energetyczna Enea.
 On July 1, 2007, in accordance with the European Union directive, the distribution system operator was separated from the group – the company Enea Operator.
 The Group operates in the following voivodships: West Pomeranian Voivodeship, Lubusz Voivodeship, Kuyavian-Pomeranian Voivodeship, Greater Poland Voivodeship, (to a small extent) Lower Silesian Voivodeship, Pomeranian Voivodeship (five distribution areas of Enea Operator) and in Masovian Voivodeship (Enea Wytwarzanie), Świętokrzyskie Voivodeship (Enea Połaniec), Podlaskie Voivodeship (Enea Ciepło) and Lublin Voivodeship (LW Bogdanka).

-Enea Sa, operates in sectors of the energy market:
+Enel SpA, operates in sectors of the energy market: